"Security vs. Interoperability" Arguments: An Analytical Framework: Case Studies and Analysis

 \subsection{Hybrid Concerns}

-The hybrid cases are those in which the company must engineer a system that can preserve security when opened up to third parties, as well as vet those third parties.
+Recall that hybrid cases are generally those in which the company is opening up a functionality to third parties that was previously only available to its own in-house product.
+To do this, it must engineer a system that can preserve security when opened up to third parties, as well as vet those third parties.